Skip to main content

 V1 supportYesNo (V2 only)

-The good news: if you use the polynode SDK, all of this is handled automatically. ensureReady() detects the wallet type, order() signs correctly, and the /resolve endpoint returns both types.
+The good news: if you use the polynode SDK, all of this is handled automatically. ensureReady() detects the wallet type, order() signs correctly, and the /resolve endpoint resolves both wallet types.

 Do I need to change anything?